 The Cub Scout follows Akela.
 The Cub Scout helps the pack go.
 The pack helps the Cub Scout grow.
 The Cub Scout gives goodwill.

 The Cub Scout colors are blue and gold.
-They have special meaning, which will help boys see beyond the fun of Cub Scouting to its ultimate goals.
+They have special meaning, which will help youth see beyond the fun of Cub Scouting to its ultimate goals.

 The blue stands for truth and spirituality, steadfast loyalty, and the sky above.
 The gold stands for warm sunlight, good cheer, and happiness.